infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

   {{ 'enums.approvalStatus.' + approvalStatus | translate }}
 </mat-radio-button>
 ```

 In the example above, you also have to make sure that you create `approvalStatusOptions` structure which will be iterable and used in the `ngFor` directive.
-In the cases where enum keys don't match their values there is also a question of how will you store translation keys in a way that will make the most sense.
-Should you use enum keys in the translations file, or should you use enum values corresponding to that key.
+In cases where enum keys don't match their values, there is also the question of storing translation keys in a way that will make the most sense.
+Should you use enum keys in the translations file, or should you use enum values corresponding to that key?

-Another case that emphasizes the issue with this approach is when you need to add some new keys, you have to verify that you've added them, in potentially multiple places and that everything will click together as intended.
+Another case that emphasizes the issue with this approach is when you need to add some new keys.
+You have to verify that you've added them to potentially multiple places and that everything will work together as intended.

-Approach i.e. pattern which proved to work for us is "Translatable enum" pattern which relies on using typescript Record utility type and for which we've implemented EnumPropertyPipe which is available in [ngx-nuts-and-bolts](https://infinum.github.io/ngx-nuts-and-bolts/docs/pipes/enum-property) library.
+A pattern that proved to work well for us is the "translatable enum" pattern which relies on using TypeScript's `Record` utility type and for which we've implemented `EnumPropertyPipe` that is available in the [ngx-nuts-and-bolts](https://infinum.github.io/ngx-nuts-and-bolts/docs/pipes/enum-property) library.

 ```ts
 enum ITranslatableEnum{